learn-co-curriculum/phase-0-html-lists-images-and-links/README.md

 ## Conclusion

-Now that you've taken a first look at these new HTML elements, you're prepared to practice them in labs, where you'll learn more about each one and how to use it effectively.
+Now that you've taken a first look at these new HTML elements, you'll be better prepared to practice them in labs, where you'll learn more about each one and how to use it effectively.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/html-
 fundamentals' title='HTML Fundamentals'>HTML Fundamentals</a> on Learn.co and